2019–20 UEFA Women's Champions League: Round and draw dates

-The schedule of the competition is as follows (all draws are held at the UEFA headquarters in Nyon, Switzerland).
+The schedule of the competition was as follows (all draws were held at the UEFA headquarters in Nyon, Switzerland).

 The competition was postponed indefinitely on 17 March 2020 due to the COVID-19 pandemic in Europe.
 The final, originally scheduled to be played on 24 May 2020 at the Viola Park, Vienna, was officially postponed on 23 March 2020.
 A working group was set up by UEFA to decide the calendar of the remainder of the season, with the final decision made at the UEFA Executive Committee meeting on 17 June 2020.